 Valuation of Assets

 Equitably dividing a divorcing couple’s assets is a time-consuming and challenging process for a judge; therefore, the court will probably ask you to negotiate with your spouse on the value of the assets.
 Even in relatively amicable divorces, however, the opposing parties often place very different valuations on the various properties, leading to a standstill.

 Before your trusted lawyer or the judge comes to intervene, here are five factors you should keep in mind if you and your spouse are going to try to divide your property yourselves:

 - List your belongings.
 Working together makes a list of all of the items that you own jointly.
 Of course, you can omit details; both of you agree to personal things of insignificant value

 - Value the property.
 Try to agree on the value of anything worth more than a specific agreed amount.
 If there is anything complicated to value, get an opinion about that from some agreed-upon outside authority

 - Decide on the logical owner.
 Now go through your main list, item by item, and decide whether there is some good reason to have each property go to one or the other of you.
 Start with the most significant value items and see how far you can get

 - Get the judge’s approval.
 If you and your spouse can agree on dividing the property you own together; the court will generally approve whatever agreement you’ve reached.
 The only exception is when a party who doesn’t have a lawyer seems to have agreed to take a lot less than half of it

-On top of the factors listed above, when valuing the assets, you should consider the appreciation and depreciation of assets, revenue, debts, and profits.
+On top of the factors listed above, you should consider the appreciation and depreciation of assets, revenue, debts, and profits when valuing the assets.